aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/master-email-filtering-java-aspose-email-guide/_index.md

 ### License Acquisition

-- **Free Trial**: Start by downloading a free trial to explore the library's features.
+- **Free Trial** – download a trial to explore all features.
-- **Temporary License**: Obtain a temporary license for extended access without limitations.
+- **Temporary License** – obtain a time‑limited license for extended testing.
-- **Purchase**: Consider purchasing a full license if you find it beneficial for your projects.
+- **Full License** – purchase for production use and remove all evaluation limits.
+- **License File** – acquire it from [Aspose's website](https://purchase.aspose.com/temporary-license/).

 ## Setting Up Aspose.Email for Java

-To use Aspose.Email, follow these steps:
+To start using Aspose.Email, follow these steps:

-1. **Download and Install**: Use Maven to manage the dependency as shown above.
+1. **Download and Install** – Maven will pull the library automatically from the placeholder above.
-2. **Initialize Library**:
-   - Acquire a license file from [Aspose's website](https://purchase.aspose.com/temporary-license/) if needed.
-   - Apply the license in your Java application:
+2. **Initialize Library** – Load your license file (if you have one) before making any API calls:

 ```java
 License license = new License();